saraswathikarthikeyan/OnlineShopping/README.md

 $ Enter the number of products : 3

-$ Product List in the order: ProductName Cost Value
+$ Enter the product List in the order: ProductName Cost Value

 P1 1 3